ZiyueHuang/dlsys/README.md

 Prior knowledge in system (operating system/database) is useful but not required.

-## Homeworks and Grading
-We will have assignments and a final project.

-Course project: 60%

-Homeworks: 30%

-Discussion participation: 10%

 ## Acknowledgement
-This course is created with help from DLsys seminar group at University of Washington.
+This course is created by University of Washington.